RaghhavDTurki/MIT_6.S191-Intro_To_Deep_Learning/README.md

 # MIT_6.S191-Intro_To_Deep_Learning

 Hey There!
-Intro To Deep Learning is a free online course conducted yearly by MIT.
+Intro To Deep Learning is a course conducted by MIT
 I will post my solutions to the labs conducted in this course

 The labs are as follows: